BlogSpam-Net/blogspam.js/README.md

 JSON BlogSpam Service
 ---------------------

-This service is a node.js reimplementation of the [BlogSpam.net service](http://blogspam.net), which is designed to test whether incoming blog-comments are spam or not in realtime.
+This service is a node.js re-implementation of the [BlogSpam.net service](http://blogspam.net), which is designed to test whether incoming blog-comments are spam or not in real-time.

 The original blogspam service was written in Perl and used XML::RPC for the transport mechanism, that code is available [on CPAN](http://search.cpan.org/dist/Blog-Spam/).

-This `node.js` service is currently underoing development with the intention it can replace the legacy system.
-It will receive HTTP POST requests containing the comments a remote server submits, and will divide those comments into "SPAM" or "OK".
+This `node.js` service is being developed with the intention of replacing the legacy system.

-The result of each comment submission will be a JSON hash, which contains a key "result" declaring "`SPAM`" or "`OK`".
+Rather than receiving comment-submissions via XML-RPC it will accept HTTP POST requests containing JSON.
+Those requests will then be tested, and the result will be returned as a JSON hash containing a results key declaring "`SPAM`" or "`OK`".
 There may be other keys in the result, such as "`reason`" which declares the reason for a SPAM result however these are optional.